 Compare forecast versus actual trading result

-Regular review of forecast versus actual trading results will help to highlight your business activities that require your attentions.
+Regular review of forecast versus actual trading results will help to highlight your business activities that require your attention.

 Control your business expenditure

-Review the currents overheads for possibility of cut down.
+Review the currents overheads for the possibility of cut down.

 Dispose of idle business assets